Retatrutide Phase 3 TRIUMPH Program: Trial Tracker & Readout Schedule

 Phase 2 data in the T2D subgroup showed a 1.9% reduction in HbA1c alongside substantial weight loss, indicating dual benefit in metabolic parameters.
 TRIUMPH-2 results are expected in 2026 and will be critical for a potential diabetes-plus-obesity label.

 CVOTs are inherently longer than weight-loss trials due to the need to accumulate sufficient cardiovascular events.
 Results are not expected until 2027 at the earliest.
-While TRIUMPH-3 data may not be required for initial FDA approval of the obesity indication, a positive CVOT would significantly broaden retatrutide’s label and commercial positioning.
+While TRIUMPH-3 data may not be required for initial FDA approval of the obesity indication, a positive CVOT would significantly broaden retatrutide’s label and commercial positioning — details that ultimately route back into the approval status tracker.

 TRIUMPH-6: Weight Maintenance

 Weight regain after discontinuation has been a significant concern across the GLP-1 class.
 Semaglutide’s STEP 4 trial showed rapid weight regain upon treatment withdrawal.
-If TRIUMPH-6 demonstrates durable weight maintenance with a reduced dose or after a defined treatment period, it would address one of the biggest clinical and commercial questions facing the obesity drug category.
+If TRIUMPH-6 demonstrates durable weight maintenance with a reduced dose or after a defined treatment period, it would address one of the biggest clinical and commercial questions facing the obesity drug category — a finding that would also reshape the retatrutide dosage guide recommendations.

 Phase 2 Data: What We Already Know